 YLC partnered with the Literacy Alliance of Greater New Orleans to highlight issues of adult literacy and bring people together across cultural lines by reading one book at the same time.
 This project was dubbed: One Book One New Orleans, and it continues today with an eight-week reading period and new book every year.

 YLC launched its second public art display – this time with miniature streetcar replicas designed by local artists and sponsored by area businesses.
-A Street Car Names Inspire serves as a tangible sign of New Orleans’ recovery post-Hurricane Katrina.
+A Street Car Names Inspire served as a tangible sign of New Orleans’ recovery post-Hurricane Katrina.